Hexadotz/Airways_Plugin/README.md

 ## Contributing
 I'm a dumbass and as such contributions are welcome!
-If you encounter issues or have suggestions for improvements, please submit an issue or pull request on the Airways3D GitHub repository.
+If you encounter issues or have suggestions for improvements, please submit an issue or pull request.